Q Fever a Global Zoonosis

 14. Prophylaxis and control strategies against Q fever

 A prerequisite for the measures to prevent and control this disease in humans is the identification of the infections in animals, as transmission from human to human is extremely rare.
 Avoiding contact with pathogen shedding animals is the most important preventive measure.
 When Q fever infections occur in the human population or in animals a close collaboration of public health authorities and veterinary authorities is required.
 The objective should be to track down the source of infection and therefore to prevent further cases of Q fever in the population.91 A central control strategy includes the adherence to protection and hygiene measures when giving birth assistance to ruminants and when shearing sheep.
 Passenger and animal transport should be restricted.
 Pregnant animals as well as previously lambed sheep/goats with potentially strong shedding of pathogens should be transported to remote stables or locations with low public attendance.
-Afterbirth material and aborted animals should to be stored in a closed container until they are disposed of by rendering plants.91–93 Manure should be stored under foil as well and away from the population.94 When the pathogen was detected, the disinfection of stables, working material and working clothes is essential.95 In addition, raw milk or raw milk products should not be sold or offered to consumers.92 Pasteurizing reliably inactivates C. burnetii.92,96 Vaccination of sheep, goat and cattle is recommended.92
+Afterbirth material and aborted animals should be stored in a closed container until they are disposed of by rendering plants.91–93 Manure should be stored under foil as well and away from the population.94 When the pathogen was detected, the disinfection of stables, working material and working clothes is essential.95 In addition, raw milk or raw milk products should not be sold or offered to consumers.92 Pasteurizing reliably inactivates C. burnetii.92,96 Vaccination of sheep, goat and cattle is recommended.92

 Special thanks for proof reading to Elisabeth Noakes.